GoogleCloudPlatform/cloud-sql-proxy/examples/multi-container/ruby/README.md

       - name: cloud-sql-proxy
         image: gcr.io/cloud-sql-connectors/cloud-sql-proxy:latest
         args:
-             # If connecting from within a VPC network, you can use the
-             # following flag to have the proxy connect over private IP
-             # - "--private-ip"

-             # Ensure the port number on the --port argument matches the value of the DB_PORT env var on the my-app container.
+             # Ensure the port number on the --port argument matches the value of
+             # the DB_PORT env var on the my-app container.
              - "--port=5432"
              - "<INSTANCE_CONNECTION_NAME>"